Easiest Brisket with Braised Onions: A Hassle-Free Recipe for Jewish Celebrations

 – 1 to 1.5 pounds (455 to 680 grams) thick carrots, peeled, trimmed, and diced into 1-inch pieces

-2. **Prepare the Brisket**: In a small bowl, measure out the kosher salt.
-Trim the brisket to maintain a thin layer of fat (about 1/8 to 1/4 inch thick).
-Generously season the brisket with salt and black pepper.
+2. **Prepare the Brisket**: Trim the brisket to maintain a thin layer of fat (around 1/8 to 1/4 inch).
+Generously season both surfaces with salt and pepper.

-3. **Brown the Brisket**: Heat a large Dutch oven on high with 1 to 2 tablespoons of vegetable oil.
-When hot, add the brisket (whole or halved) and season the other side.
-Cook until both sides are nicely browned, about 5 to 7 minutes per side.
-Move to a plate to rest.
+3. **Brown the Brisket**: In a large Dutch oven, heat 1 to 2 tablespoons of vegetable oil over high heat.
+Sear the brisket on each side until nicely browned, about 5 to 7 minutes per side.
+Remove and set aside.

-4. **Cook the Onions**: Halve and peel the onions, slicing them into 1/4-inch thick strips.
-In the same pot, add the onions, season with salt and pepper, and sauté until softened and browned, around 10 to 15 minutes.
-Incorporate the crushed garlic and cook for another minute.
+4. **Cook the Onions**: In the same pot, add sliced onions and season with salt and pepper.
+Cook until softened and caramelized, around 10 to 15 minutes.
+Add the crushed garlic and cook for one more minute.

-5. **Prepare the Braise**: Remove the pot from the heat.
-If needed, relocate the onions and garlic to an oven-safe dish.
-Position the browned brisket atop the onions, pour any collected juices over it, and add 1.5 cups of water.
-Spread the tomato paste across the brisket and sprinkle with extra salt and pepper.
-Disperse the carrots around the brisket.
-Cover the pot and place it in the oven.
+5. **Prepare the Braise**: If needed, transfer the onions and garlic to an oven-safe casserole dish.
+Place the brisket on top, pour any collected juices over it, and add 1.5 cups of water.
+Spread the tomato paste on top of the brisket and arrange the carrots around it.
+Cover the pot with a lid or foil.

-– **For Same Day Serving**: Braise for 1.5 hours, then slice the brisket against the grain and put it back in the pot.
-If the liquid is low, add 1/2 cup of water and braise for an additional 1.5 to 2.5 hours until tender.
+– **For Same-Day Serving**: Braise for 1.5 hours, then slice the brisket thinly against the grain.
+Return the slices to the pot and braise for an additional 1.5 to 2.5 hours until tender.

-8. **Serve**: Plate the sliced brisket, drenching each serving with the onions and sauce.
+8. **Serve**: Arrange the sliced brisket with onions and sauce from the pot.

-– **Timing**: Braised brisket develops better flavor over time, making it perfect for advance cooking.
+– **Timing**: Braised brisket enhances in flavor over a couple of days, making it ideal for prep in advance.

-– **Salt Measurement**: Appropriate seasoning is essential; use about 1 teaspoon of kosher salt per pound of brisket.
+– **Salt Measurement**: Correct seasoning is key.
+Use roughly 1 teaspoon of kosher salt per pound of brisket to ensure consistent flavor.

-– **Brisket Selection**: Opt for a first-cut brisket for a leaner choice, and ensure it fits in your cooking vessel.
+– **Brisket Selection**: Choose a first-cut or flat-cut brisket for a leaner alternative.